Introduction

 Introduction slide

-By setting a front matter at the beginning of your presentation, you can configure the title, sub title, and author of your presentation and implicitly create an introduction slide:
+By setting a front matter at the beginning of your presentation you can configure the title, sub title, author and other metadata about your presentation.
+Doing so will cause presenterm to create an introduction slide:

 ---